linode/docs/docs/applications/containers/docker-container-communication.md

 When using [Docker](https://www.docker.com) to containerize your applications, it is common practice to run each component of the application in a separate container.
 For example, a website might have a web server, application, and database, each running in its own container.

-One challenge with this setup is configuring the containers to communicate with each other and with the host machine.
+Configuring the containers to communicate with each other and the host machine can be a challenge.
 This guide will use a simple example app to demonstrate the basics of Docker container communication.
 The app will consist of a Node.js app that reads data from a PostgreSQL database.

 ## Before You Begin